 Spelfabet is also on Facebook, Twitter and Instagram.

-Spelfabet acknowledges the Wurundjeri people of the Kulin nation, who are the traditional custodians of the land on which we work.
-We pay our respects to the Wurundjeri Elders, past, present and emerging, extend this respect to Aboriginal and Torres Strait people from other communities, and seek to help close the appalling literacy gap between indigenous and other Australians.
+Spelfabet acknowledges the Wurundjeri Woi Wurrung people of the Kulin nation, who are the traditional custodians of the land on which we work.
+We pay our respects to the Wurundjeri Elders, past and present, and extend this respect to Aboriginal and Torres Strait people from other communities, and seek to help close the appalling literacy gap between indigenous and other Australians.